ang037/DP-HLS/README.md

 # DP-HLS: Dynamic Programming FPGA Acceleration using High-Level Synthesis

-HLS Tool: Vitis HLS
+HLS Tool: Vitis HLS<br>
-Device:
+Device: <br>
-Frequency: 250MHz
+Frequency: 250MHz <br>
-Length of the reference sequence:
+Length of the reference sequence:<br>
-Length of the query sequence:
+Length of the query sequence:<br>
-Number of Processing Elements (PE):
+Number of Processing Elements (PE):<br>
-Following is the table summarizing the resource usage with various set of sequence alignment algorithms:
+Following is the table summarizing the resource usage with various set of sequence alignment algorithms:<br>

 <table>
 <thead>